MicrosoftDocs/architecture-center/docs/example-scenario/forensics/index-content.md

 #### Automation

 The SOC team uses an [Automation](https://azure.microsoft.com/products/automation) account to create and maintain the Copy-VmDigitalEvidence runbook.
-The team also uses [Automation](/azure/automation/automation-intro) to create the Hybrid Runbook Workers that operate the runbook.
+The team also uses [Automation](/azure/automation/automation-intro) to create the hybrid runbook workers that operate the runbook.

-#### Hybrid Runbook Worker
+#### Hybrid runbook worker

-The [Hybrid Runbook Worker](/azure/automation/extension-based-hybrid-runbook-worker-install) VM is part of the Automation account.
+The [hybrid runbook worker](/azure/automation/extension-based-hybrid-runbook-worker-install) VM is part of the Automation account.
 The SOC team uses this VM exclusively to implement the Copy-VmDigitalEvidence runbook.

-You must place the Hybrid Runbook Worker VM in a subnet that can access the Storage account.
-Configure access to the Storage account by adding the Hybrid Runbook Worker VM subnet to the Storage account's firewall allowlist rules.
+You must place the hybrid runbook worker VM in a subnet that can access the Storage account.
+Configure access to the Storage account by adding the hybrid runbook worker VM subnet to the Storage account's firewall allowlist rules.

 You must grant access to this VM only to the SOC team members for maintenance activities.

 To isolate the virtual network in use by the VM, don't connect that virtual network to the hub.

-The Hybrid Runbook Worker uses the [Automation system-assigned managed identity](/azure/automation/enable-managed-identity-for-automation) to access the target VM's resources and the other Azure services required by the solution.
+The hybrid runbook worker uses the [Automation system-assigned managed identity](/azure/automation/enable-managed-identity-for-automation) to access the target VM's resources and the other Azure services required by the solution.

 The minimal role-based access control (RBAC) permissions that must be assigned to system-assigned managed identity are classified in two categories: